Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

 timeout.
 This was essentially bad when there only was a couple of check plugins requiring some command timeouts to be extended.

 Icinga 2 allows you to specify the command timeout directly on the command.
-So if your VMVware check plugin takes 15 minutes, [increase the timeout](6-object-types.md#objecttype-checkcommand) accordingly.
+So, if your VMVware check plugin takes 15 minutes, [increase the timeout](6-object-types.md#objecttype-checkcommand) accordingly.